tesolchina/PoetryAI/Manuscript/conference_paper/conference papaer draft.md

 Qian, W., Ma, J., Fox, R., Zhang, B., Liaw, R., Krishna, K., & Laban, P. (2023).
 "It felt like having a second mind": Investigating human-AI co-creativity in prewriting with large language models. *arXiv preprint arXiv:2307.10811*. https://doi.org/10.48550/arXiv.2307.10811

 Ravfogel, S., Goldberg, Y., & Goldberger, J. (2023).
 Conformal nucleus sampling. *arXiv preprint arXiv:2305.02633*. https://doi.org/10.48550/arXiv.2305.02633
+---

+## Ethical Declaration Statement

+The project has been approved by the Human Research Ethics Committee of Hong Kong Baptist University (Reference Number: HASC/24-25/0XXX).
+All participants provided informed consent, and data were stored following institutional protocols for confidentiality and anonymization.

+---

+## Declaration of Use of AI in the Writing Process

+The author(s) used Claude (Anthropic) and ChatGPT (OpenAI) during the preparation of this work to assist with literature review organization, data visualization code generation, and manuscript drafting and editing.
+After utilizing these tools, the author(s) thoroughly reviewed and edited the content as necessary and assumed full responsibility for the publication's content.
+The AI writing assistant used in the research study itself (for participant interactions) utilized Claude Sonnet 4 via OpenRouter API, with parameter configurations (temperature and top-p settings) serving as the primary experimental manipulation.